WafeiBaBa/NEO-Single-Node-Docker/README.md

 # NEO-Single-Node-Docker

-This is a docker image of a private net on a single node running on neo-cli v2.10.2.
+This is a docker image of a single-node private net running on neo-cli v2.10.2.

 ### To use the image